The Hiring Process: How Employers Hire Employees

 Welcome Your New Employee

 How you welcome your new employee lays the groundwork for whether you will retain the employee in the future.
 Stay in touch with your new employee from the time she accepts the job offer until her start date.
 Continue to build the relationship.

-Assign a mentor, let coworkers know the employee is starting with a welcome letter, plan the new employee’s onboarding process, and make sure the employee will feel warmly welcomed during the first days of work.
-If you do this process effectively, you will have an excited, welcomed employee who is ready to set the world on fire.
+Assign a mentor, let coworkers know the employee is starting with a welcome letter, plan the new employee’s onboarding process and make sure the employee will feel warmly welcomed during the first days of work.
+If you do this effectively, you will have an eager employee who is ready to set the world on fire.